Development - Contributing

 Updating the Protobuf definition

-To update the Protobuf definition, follow this steps:
+To update the Protobuf definition, follow these steps:

 - <!> IMPORTANT <!> Open an issue on the official repository